Alexander-Klug/sine_model_analysis/README.md

 As the depth increases, the width $n$ continues to decrease according to this relationship.

+## Conclusion

+This analysis shows that **deeper networks** perform better when approximating a simple function like the sine wave, even when the **total number of trainable parameters is kept constant**.
+The key insights are:

+1. **Deeper Networks Capture Complexity Better**:
+   - Networks with 5-6 layers achieve the best performance within the training range.
+Although shallow networks can approximate continuous functions, they struggle to efficiently capture the complexities of the sine function without using a large number of neurons.
+Depth enables the network to distribute learning tasks across layers, allowing for more nuanced function approximation.

+2. **Extrapolation Benefits of Deeper Networks**:
+   - Deeper networks also perform better when extrapolating outside the training range.
+The ability to generalize to unseen data demonstrates the strength of deeper architectures in capturing the underlying periodicity of the sine function, which is harder for shallow networks to achieve.

+3. **Same Number of Weights, Different Results**:
+   - While shallow networks require more neurons in a single layer to achieve similar results, deeper networks can use fewer neurons per layer and still outperform shallower architectures, both within and outside the training range.
+This illustrates how depth allows neural networks to build **hierarchical features**, which are more effective for capturing complex patterns like sine waves.

+4. **Theoretical Insights in Practice**:
+   - Although the **Universal Approximation Theorem** suggests that shallow networks can approximate any continuous function, the theorem does not guarantee that a shallow network will do so efficiently in practice.
+Deeper networks prove more efficient at approximating complex functions like sine with fewer neurons, leading to better overall generalization.

+In summary, the experiments clearly demonstrate that **increasing depth improves performance** on both in-range and out-of-range data, providing more efficient and effective function approximation with a fixed number of parameters.

 ## Google Colab Notebook
 The first part explores how the neural network's performance changes as a function of depth and width, while keeping the total number of trainable parameters roughly constant.